 One introduces an auxiliary field, which brings the action into a form quadratic in the auxiliary field and linear in the derivatives of the Cheung-Remmen variables.
 After this, one performs a perturbative split of the Cheung-Remmen variables about the flat spacetime and introduces the corresponding BRST complex.
 The result is a set of Feynman rules of remarkable simplicity.
 It contains only three propagators, which are the propagator for metric perturbations, the propagator for the Faddeev-Popov ghost, and the propagator for the auxiliary field, which is pure algebraic.
 The interaction sector contains only four cubic vertices.
 They are a vertex for three metric perturbations; a vertex for two metric perturbations and one auxiliary field; a vertex for one metric perturbation and two auxiliary fields; and a vertex for one metric perturbation and two Faddeev-Popov ghosts.

 Such a remarkable simplification comes with a price.
 Firstly, one can only perform the corresponding perturbative expansion about the flat spacetime.
 If one considers an arbitrary background, the theory receives an undesirable linear mixing between the auxiliary variable and the background metric.
 Secondly, there are no known generalisations of the Cheung-Remmen variables for higher derivative theories such as quadratic gravity or $f(R)$ gravity.
-Lastly, the propagating metric degrees of freedom admit a non-linear algebraic relation with the standard metric perturbations.
-Consequently, the interaction between them and matter degrees of freedom is also highly non-linear and requires a separate study lying beyond the scope of this paper.
+Lastly, the propagating metric degrees of freedom admit a nonlinear algebraic relation with the standard metric perturbations.
+Consequently, the interaction between them and the matter degrees of freedom is also highly nonlinear and requires a separate study beyond the scope of this paper.

 This paper is organised as follows.
 Section \ref{Section_BRST} discusses the BRST formalism for gravity.
 We introduce a background geometry to separate the true gauge transformations, associated with the gauge redundancy of the gravitational field, from the transformations associated with the freedom to choose a frame in the background geometry.
-We specify a gauge fixing term that produces a set of Feynman rules containing a single cubic vertex describing the coupling between ghosts and gravitons.
-For the quadratic gravity we consider both the conventional and the higher derivative gauge fixing terms and present the corresponding set of Feynman rules for the ghost sector.
+We specify a gauge fixing term that produces a set of Feynman rules with a single cubic vertex describing the coupling between ghosts and gravitons.
+For quadratic gravity, we consider both the conventional and the higher derivative gauge fixing terms and present the corresponding set of Feynman rules for the ghost sector.
 Section \ref{Section_CR} discusses the Cheung-Remmen variables and the corresponding Feynman rules.
-We introduce these variables in a rigorous way and prove a series of theorems relating them to the standard metric.
+We introduce these variables rigorously and prove a series of theorems relating them to the standard metric.
 We introduce the BRST complex and obtain the corresponding set of Feynman rules.
 Lastly, Section \ref{Section_FG} discusses the new changes to \texttt{FeynGrav}.
 Namely, we specify how the BRST formalism and the Cheung-Remmen variables are implemented.
-We also present some minor quality-of-life changes in the new version of the package.
+We also introduce minor quality-of-life improvements in the new version of the package.
 We conclude the paper in Section \ref{Section_Conclusion}, where we outline further development.